Clicky

 How It’s Made

-Sauza is made from one hundred percent blue weber agave plant coming from Jalisco, Mexico.
+Sauza tequila is made from one hundred percent blue weber agave plant coming from Jalisco, Mexico.
 Before you get the chance to take a sip of Sauza tequila, the plant has to be grown, and the fruits need to be handpicked.
 The juices are mixed with spice and other components to achieve a certain savor and color.
 You wouldn’t believe what spice can do for liquor to end up really delicious.

 How To Drink Sauza Tequila